 When I first saw the rainbow I instantaneously had two thoughts: “Wow!
 It’s beautiful!” and “I wonder, how can you play with it.”
 My second thought was probably due to my own lack of imagination and my upbringing, which was dominated by plastic toys (oh how I wish I had had more wooden toys!).
 However, those doubts didn’t stop me from ordering the gorgeous rainbow for my daughter’s second Birthday last November.
 However, since November we have not only significantly extended our Grimm’s wooden toys collection by the semi-circles, the six balls, rainbow peg dolls and more, but the children and I have also discovered a million and one different ways of playing with our wooden rainbow – ok, maybe not a million and one exactly, but it certainly feels that way!

 Building and Stacking

 Something we enjoyed as soon as we unwrapped our wooden rainbow, was building really high towers.
 My daughter (2) loves how tall it is and I love how stable building with it is.
 Unlike towers with regular building blocks or stacking toys, this one doesn’t fall over as easily and can actually be played with e.g. Holztiger Animals can go to sleep in it for example.
-My son (3) also really likes building castles: He puts two or three big rainbow pieces next to each other as a base and stacks the smaller pieces on top.
-The “ground floor” is for vehicles, such as fire engines or carriages, while the top levels are for Ostheimer or Holztiger princesses, knights and other people.
+My son (3) also really likes building castles: He puts two or three large rainbow pieces next to each other as a base and stacks the smaller building pieces on top.
+The “ground floor” is for vehicles, such as fire engines or carriages, while the top levels are for Ostheimer or Holztiger princesses, knights and other people who come to play.

 Small world play

 Using the rainbow in small world play is one of our favourite ways to play with it.
-My kids love to build all sorts of different houses and places with the arches.
+My children love to build all sorts of different size rainbow houses and places with the arches.
 Our cute little dolls house is done very quickly by using the different pieces as curved walls.
-That way you can create different sized rooms in the colours of the rainbow – put some dollhouse furniture or other bits and pieces inside and you are done, a great toy for any age!
+That way you can create different sized rooms in the colours of the rainbow – put some wooden doll furniture inside and you are done, a great toy for any age!

 Colour Sorting and Counting

 Pieces of Art and Storylines

 I don’t have any story sacks yet, but I imagine the rainbow as a great backdrop for many of them!

-If there truly is a pot of gold at the end of the rainbow, I doubt that we will ever get to see it with the Grimm’s rainbow!
+If there truly is a pot of gold at the end of the rainbow, I doubt that we will ever get to it with the Grimm’s large rainbow!
 There are just too many possibilities and ways to use those beautifully curved pieces of stained wood.
 All my original doubts about the rainbow are long gone and have been replaced by total excitement, especially when I see my kids being able to follow wherever their imagination takes them, without boundaries or limitations!